Living from the inside out: Notes on values-based living

 Living more intentionally starts with getting honest about what's actually driving our choices.

-It's about knowing what gives your life meaning and building your days, weeks, years around that.
-It's acting like the person you want to be, not the person you learned to be.
-It's knowing what you stand for and moving in those directions.
-It's choosing where your time, energy, and attention go instead of letting old patterns choose for you.
+It's about knowing what gives our life meaning and building our days, weeks, years around that.
+It's acting like the person we want to be, not the person we learned to be.
+It's choosing where our time, energy, and attention go instead of letting outdated beliefs and patterns choose for us.

 Here's another distinction that matters: values aren't goals.